Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

-We can infer from the fact that recombining sequences are allowed to recoalesce on the current marginal graph without further restriction that both types of coalescence events can be sampled provided a sufficiently large $h$.
+We can infer from the fact that recombining sequences are allowed to recoalesce on the current marginal graph without further restriction that both types of coalescence events are possible providing a sufficiently large $h$.
 Recombination events' locations are constrained to the marginal tree associated with their position.
 In consequence, type 2 events are impossible.
 By the same reasoning, non-informative events are not simulated either.

 Regarding code, data structures constitute an interesting departure from \pkg{ms}, which encodes ARGs as sequences of trees. \pkg{MaCS}' approach is to store the complete ARG as a graph.
-The CLI is mostly similar to \pkg{ms}' and an auxiliary program called \pkg{msformatter} that turns \pkg{MaCS} output into one compatible with Hudson's sampler is provided.
+The CLI is mostly similar to \pkg{ms}' and an auxiliary program called \pkg{msformatter} that turns \pkg{MaCS} output into one compatible with Hudson's \pkg{ms} is provided.